Want to invest in an Apple TV? Check out our article on How Apple TV works to know more about it.

 - After going through various media players the Apple TV stood out because it was neat to look at.
 Honestly, my first preference was a sleek design to compliment the TV unit.
-After having the Apple TV delivered I realised that it’s way more than just a media player with good looks, it was a powerful beast as well.
+After having the Apple TV delivered I realized that it’s way more than just a media player with good looks, it was a powerful beast as well.

 - It was a simple setup and loads of content to stream.
 So, basically what Apple TV does is that you’re able to stream HD Apple Original content on your TV by either renting or buying movies, tv shows, and more off the iTunes store.
 This in turn gets stored under your Apple ID which is accessible on the Apple TV.

-Plus point is that you’re able to customize your Home Screen by rearranging apps, creating dedicated folders to hold certain apps and even change the overall appearance of the Apple TV by setting up Light Mode or Dark Mode.
+Plus point is that you’re able to customize your Home Screen by rearranging apps, creating dedicated folders to hold certain apps, and even changing the overall appearance of the Apple TV by setting up Light Mode or Dark Mode.

 Setting up the Apple TV is a ten-minute task with some basic and down-to-earth instructions to follow.

-- Start by unboxing the Apple TV, in the box you’d find a lightning to USB cable, the Apple TV device, a Siri Remote and a power lead.
-The one thing the box does not include is the HDMI cable that has to be purchased separately.
+- Start by unboxing the Apple TV, in the box you’d find a lightning-to USB cable, the Apple TV device, a Siri Remote, and a power lead.
+The one thing the box does not include is the HDMI cable which has to be purchased separately.